Here brings us to the last civilised spot upon the river Rule. Even, I might add, a final resting place for some, as it houses an ancient graveyard.

 Spittal-on-Rule is full of interesting things like old farm buildings, ruins, an ancient bridge, an ancient graveyard site which was then re-used in the 17th century - featuring the last witch of Denholm, three freshwater wells - one of which cures leprosy.

 A little history: "Spittal-on-Rule" name definition: hospital on the river Rule.
-Once upon a time this farm was actually three separate farms owned by the Veitches, Murrays and Bunyans, but through facts I won't mention without the correct information in front of me, these farms became one, situated at the meeting point of the two rivers, Teviot and Rule, in 1807.
+Once upon a time this farm was actually three separate farms and through the ages owned by the Veitches, Murrays, Bunyans, Douglases, Kers, Teachers and Turnbulls, but through time, these farms became one, situated at the meeting point of the two rivers, Teviot and Rule, in 1807.
 A shiny new farm steading was built in 1808.

-Before this date Spittal was owned by the Douglases of Cavers.
-(This next bit is sourced from 'Rulewater and Its People' by George Tancred) In 1563 William Douglas sold Spittal Mains to Gilbert Ker - note this would have been after that nototious Earl of Hertford burned pretty much the whole parish of Cavers in 1545.
+(This next bit is sourced from 'Rulewater and Its People' by George Tancred) In 1563 William Douglas of Cavers sold Spittal Mains to Gilbert Ker - note this would have been after that nototious Earl of Hertford burned pretty much the whole parish of Cavers in 1545.
 Later on, in 1619 and thereabouts the tenants were Turnbulls.

 After the forming of three farms to one in 1807 the Turnbulls became owners of the farm in 1811.
-In later years the farm was passed to the Teachers - who made whisky, dont know if they made it at Spittal.
-There is now a wonderful Turnbull's shop and food outlet selling Hawick Turnbull's whisky on the High Street in Hawick because the Turnbull's also made whisky.
+In later years the farm was passed to the Teachers - who made whisky, though I dont know if they made it at Spittal it seems likely, and the Turnbull's also made whisky.

 I have even found a little old token coin in the fields with only the word "STILL" printed on either side.
 No coincidence surely that the place was once teeming with whisky lovers!